-Assortment is frequently used by retailers as a way to create a point of difference v their competition, as risks are reduced and lack of shelf space restrictions mean niche brands or growing segments (on trend) can increase their point of difference.
+Retailers frequently use the assortment to create a point of difference v their competition, as risks are reduced, and lack of shelf space restrictions means niche brands or growing segments (on-trend) can increase their point of difference.

 The frequency of range reviews also changes the dynamics in this channel.
-No longer does a retailer have to wait for a range review to come up on a timetable or store resources to be available in order to update their range, in this channel it can be done at a flick of a switch.
+No longer does a retailer have to wait for a range review to come upon a timetable or store resources to update their range.
+In this channel, it can be done at a flick of a switch.

-Review online sales and suggest the best range for the online channel (this is not necessarily the same range as for bricks and mortar stores).
-Is there an opportunity to sell online only skus (make sure that you identify them as such, so shoppers don’t try to find them instore)?
+Review online sales and suggest the best range for the online channel (this is not necessarily the same for bricks and mortar stores).
+Is there an opportunity to sell online only SKUs (ensure that you identify them as such, so shoppers don’t try to find them in-store)?
 Bigger packs?
 Different formats?
-See if it is possible to get a list of null returns i.e. products that shoppers have searched on, but there wasn’t a product listed that had that description.
-Also remember that in many instances, online deliveries are fulfilled from bricks and mortar stores Do you need to adapt the range in the physical store, so that it is available online?
+See if it is possible to get a list of null returns, i.e. products that shoppers have searched on, but there wasn’t a product listed that had that description.
+Also, remember that in many instances, online deliveries are fulfilled from bricks and mortar stores.
+Do you need to adapt the range in the physical store so that it is available online?
 If the orders are picked from a warehouse, your range may be less constrained, but it still needs to be suitable for the channel.

 Use the tools available to you to check the availability of your products.
-A large proportion of online sales are fulfilled by the shopper shopping from either the last order they had delivered or from their favourites.
-There is a risk that if they are not able to buy your product that they will convert to another product, which will now feature in either their favourites or last times order.
-Will they ever buy your product again?
+The shopper shopping fulfils a large proportion of online sales from either the last order they had delivered or from their favourites.
+There is a risk that if they cannot buy your product, they will convert to another product, which will now feature in either their favourites or last times order.
+Will they ever repurchase your product?

 If you are having availability issues, check whether the issue is your supply chain or the retailers.